 With the global stock market in a constant state of flux, more and more people are turning to tangible investments like real estate and treasure assets to protect their wealth.
 Among treasure assets, loose stones are seeing a big spike in popularity; and colored diamonds have risen to the forefront as one of the most stable and lucrative investments you can make.

 So why should you consider jumping on the trend of colored stones, especially pink diamonds?
+Simply put, pink diamond prices have seen the most significant growth out of all colored diamond categories

-A Stable and Growing Treasure Asset
+Pink Diamonds: A Stable and Growing Treasure Asset

 While not necessarily a new alternative, colored diamonds have been gaining traction as an investment asset all over the world, especially in recent years.
 More specifically, in Barclay’s Wealth’s report on 2014 investment trends, 70% of their respondents to a worldwide survey had begun investing in precious jewelry, officially making it the most popular treasure asset in the world.
 From then, numbers have only been rising as more and more investors possess more treasure assets than they did five years ago.
+(With pink diamonds in particular seeing a significant boost in demand during the past decade.)

 But why colored diamonds?
 Simply put, their rarity makes them a very stable buy.
 Only one diamond in every ten thousand is naturally colored, making it essentially impossible for the market to become flooded or the prices to crash by other means.
 And as any investor knows, a stable, long-term trend is always a good indicator of a solid investment opportunity with real potential to pay off.
+Having said that however, there are even degrees of rarity among the various color categories, with pink diamonds being among the rarest.
+Another crucial factor contributing to their immense increase in demand and price.

 Why Pink Diamonds?